RESEARCH STARTER

 Role in Study of Earth's History

 The study of rock magnetism is rather esoteric; only a few individuals worldwide are involved in this subdiscipline of geomagnetism.
-Yet, such study has shown that rocks can faithfully record the history of the earth's magnetic field.
-This record is used to infer conditions on the earth hundreds of million years ago.
+Yet, such studies have shown that rocks can faithfully record the history of the Earth's magnetic field.
+This record is used to infer conditions on the Earth hundreds of millions of years ago.
 Such studies have lent support to the idea that the continents have actually moved over the surface of the globe—and thus the theory of plate tectonics was born, with all its implications for the formation and location of petroleum and ore deposits, the origin of earthquakes and volcanoes, and the formation of mountain ranges such as the Himalaya.
 Such is an example of the odd twists and turns that science can take.
-Seemingly inconsequential findings can lead to a theory with great potential for making the earth and its workings much more understandable.
+Seemingly inconsequential findings can lead to a theory with great potential for making the Earth and its workings much more understandable.

 Principal Terms